 Of course, this is all an oversimplification, but it gets the basic point across.
 Read more about lossless compression on Wikipedia, if you’re interested.

 Of course, there’s only so much you can accomplish using only lossless methods.
 Happily they’re not the only option: you can also simply remove information.
 This is called lossy compression, and it’s not as crazy as it sounds; in fact, you probably have many files on your computer made using lossy compression.

 An MP3, for example.
 If you’re like most people your computer stores thousands of them for you, but did you know they don’t contain all of the audio information the original recording did?
 Some sounds, which humans cannot or can barely hear, are removed as part of the compression.
 The more you compress a file the more information is removed, which is why an overly compressed file will start to sound muddy.

 Lossy compression tends to mostly be used for media files – pictures, sound and video.
 Using lossy compression for a text file would be problematic, as the resulting information would be garbled.
 It’s not always necessary for media files to include all the information, however.

 Another example of lossy compression is the JPEG image.
 Generally speaking images seen on the web do not need to be as high-quality as images intended for printing.
 As such, you can remove a lot of redundant information in a web image, even if doing so would look awful printed.

-Of course, repeatedly compressing a file using lossless methods decreases the quality – every time you do it more data is lost.
+Of course, repeatedly compressing a file using lossy methods decreases the quality – every time you do it more data is lost.
 Below is a photo I’ve compressed three times to demonstrate this: